Cognigy/Documentation/docs/en/docs/ai/xApp/use-cases.md

 ---
 title: "Use Cases"
-slug: "Use Cases"
+slug: "use-cases"
-hidden: true
+hidden: false
 ---

-# Use Cases
+# xApp Use Cases

 The xApps can be used in two different ways: